pjotrp/bioruby-rdf/README.md

 Library and tools for using an RDF triple-store with biological data.
 To work with RDF it is often necessary to parse some (tabular) data and output RDF.
 This repository contains a collection of functions to parse files and generate RDF, allowing one to store data into a triple store.

+There are some nuggets of gold to be found in this repository

+1. Generic data parsers and generic generators that churn out (Turtle) RDF
+2. bioruby-table as a tool for RDF generation from tabular data
+3. Command line SPARQL combined with ERB templating

+also

+4. Cucumber tests for RDF generation

 The name includes RDF, but that really is too a narrow view of the purpose of this tool, unfortunately alternative names (bio-semweb and bio-triplestore) are even worse, so we'll stick to bio-rdf.

-At this point this library is very much a work in progress.
-Together with the [https://github.com/wstrinz/publisci](publisci) module by Will Strinz, we hope to get to a unified approach for data parsing and RDF output.
+At this point this library is a work in progress.
+Together with the [https://github.com/wstrinz/publisci](publisci) module by Will Strinz, we aim to get to a unified approach for data parsing and RDF output.

+## Parsers

-Here, first there are the parsers.
+First there are the parsers.
 Every (native) data-type has a parser module.
 This parser module controls the parsing flow.
 The actual parsing is handled by lower level routines, which may even reside in other libraries, such as BioRuby.
 The basic flow is